tetsuo/tetsuo.github.io/articles/fp-denotational.md

 safeDiv a b = Just (a `div` b)
 ```

-By eliminating exceptions and other side effects, languages like Haskell ensure that every function has a well-defined mathematical meaning, which brings us to the heart of our discussion.
+By eliminating exceptions and other side effects, languages like Haskell guarantee that every function has a precise mathematical meaning, which brings us to the core of our discussion.

-# Denotational semantics in a nutshell
+# Denotational semantics

-Imagine a box `⟦⟧` that evaluates programs into mathematical objects.
+Now, imagine a box `⟦⟧` that evaluates programs into mathematical objects.
 You place any syntactic expression inside, and the box gives you its corresponding value.
 For example, if we write:

 ```
 ⟦E⟧ : V